-Multisensory processes are also utilised and researched in other ways in learning: stimuli perceived through two different senses have been utilised in learning of mathematics and languages.
-On one hand, sounds and smells activate the learner’s memory to connect events to what he/she has previously learned, which is why music is also incorporated into teaching.
+Multisensory processes are also utilized and researched in other ways in learning: stimuli perceived through two different senses have been utilized in learning of mathematics and languages.
+Sounds and smells activate the learner’s memory to connect events to what he/she has previously learned, which is why music is also incorporated into teaching.

-The purpose of a multisensory space is not de facto to support leaning through the combined impact of senses, but rather to utilise multisensory processes as an experience-rich learning environment, which means that positive experiences motivate students to learn.
+The purpose of a Multisensory Space is not de facto to support learning through the combined impact of senses, but rather to utilise multisensory processes as an experience-rich and open learning environment, which means that positive experiences motivate students to learn.

-As in animal pedagogy, this approach strives to offer an alternative to cognitive and behavioural learning concepts.
-One objective of learning is to find one’s own identity and, in this way, finding achieving a meaningful life.
+This approach strives to offer an alternative to cognitive and behavioral learning concepts.
+One objective of learning is to find one’s own identity and, in this way, finding and achieving a meaningful life.

 A good physical learning environment can motivate an individual to learn, as well as to take responsibility for his/her learning.
-Design and construction of the multisensory space can also function as an open learning environment, in which learners create a shared space by sharing their own expertise and acting as a peer network.
+Designing and building of a Multisensory Space can also function as an open learning environment, where learners create a common space by sharing their own expertise and acting as a peer network.
 The Multisensory Space Method incorporates experience-based, hands-on, social and project learning.